-Do you practice these simple everyday habits for better gut health?
-Everyday simple lifestyle habits can determine the health of your gut.
-And practicing unhealthy habits can also lead to leaky gut and chronic illnesses.
+Do you practice these simple everyday habits to improve gut health?
+Everyday simple lifestyle habit can determine the health of your gut.
+And practicing unhealthy habits can also lead to unhealthy leaky gut and chronic illnesses.
 Are your everyday habits causing your leaky gut?

 Maybe you have wondered whether your gut is healthy enough and may have questions such as: